3 Best Fashion Illustration Apps

 I want show you the soft grittiness of the pencil and range of light to darks.
 I like to sketch first in light pencil, then follow up with ink pen and paint over that. (see?)

-I added white highlights for “pop” by using an opaque white over the base colors and marker tools to add the African/ Ankara print motif and colors (I actually usually use colored pencils for that instead now).
+I added white highlights for “pop” by using an opaque white over the base colors and marker tools (see the tools in the image above, the toolbar appears to the left) to add the African/ Ankara print motif and colors (I actually usually use colored pencils for that instead now).
 Notice I was able to choose a color for the background/ paper color! (creamy)

 AND? no stylus required.….. zoom features mean I can work with my finger if i want (I like to) and still get details like the face, etc.